Open Gromov-Witten theory without Obstruction: Introduction

-As in \cite{OGW1} to deal with the boundary nodes of types $E$ (\cite{L}) we assume that $L$ is homologically trivial in $H_3(M, \Q)$ and we fix a four-chain $K$ in $M$ such that (\ref{fourchain}) holds.
-We now want explain the physical origin origin of the four chain and its relation with the $B$-field.
+As in \cite{OGW1}, to deal with the boundary nodes of types $E$ (\cite{L}) we assume that $L$ is homologically trivial in $H_3(M, \Q)$ and we fix a four-chain $K$ in $X$ such that $\partial K = L$ holds.
+In this subsection we explain the physical origin of the four chain.
+Roughly, the four chain should be seen as a deformation of the geometry determined by a bulk deformation with a prescribed singularity along $L$.

 As already observed in \cite{OGW1} the existence of $K$ is related to the fact that topological charge of the brane must be zero in the compact case.
-This topological charge is provided by background fields of string theory that are differential forms.
-In presence of branes, it is well known that these differential forms develop a singularity along the branes.
-For example in $M$-theory on a eleven dimensional manifold $Q$, with $M5$-brane supported on a six-dimensional submanifold $W$, there exists a closed differential four-form $G$ singular along $W$, such that
+The topological charge is provided by background fields of string theory which can be represented as differential forms.
+In presence of a brane these differential forms develop a singularity along the brane.
+The branes of the $A$-model topological string are associated to lagrangian submanifolds of Maslov index zero.
+In presence of $A$-brane the complexified Kahler form $\omega + i B$ (where we denote by $B$ the B-field) acquire quantum corrections in the string coupling $g_s$ and a flux such that